-Fiz Osborne is Editorial Director, Illustrated Books at Scholastic Children's Books and has worked in the publishing industry for almost fifteen years.
+Fiz Osborne is Editorial Director, Illustrated Books at Scholastic Children's Books and has worked in the publishing industry for over fifteen years.
 Here, she talks about her route into publishing and why a senior role can be worth the wait.

 On paper, my route to publishing was a pretty standard one, and I still find that surprising to be honest.
 As a kid, I did love reading, but I wasn't well-read.
 Still, the books I did read helped me develop my love for words.
-I didn't have many books at home, so my local library was my gateaway into literature and spent a lot of time there.
+I didn't have many books at home, so my local library was my gateway into literature and spent a lot of time there.

 I come from a working class background, so the fact that I could go to university didn't initially occur to me - at first I assumed that I'd get a job straight after my GCSEs.
 Then I assumed I'd get one after my A levels.
-(What that job it would actually be, I had no idea.)
+(What that job would actually be, I had no idea.)
 It wasn't until loads of my friends went off to uni that I thought, well, if they can do it, why can't I?